 When Andy and the rest of the family aren’t beekeeping, they are constantly on the go.
 From Carson and Cameron’s baseball practices to Kate’s horse riding and volleyball lessons, they fill their lives spending time as a family.
 Even when they are always on the move, they continue to support and lift each other up.

-Andy and his family are motivated to keep the business going and keeping up with the demand for honey.
+Andy and his family are motivated to keep the business going and keep up with the demand for honey.
 Through the busy days, they always make it a goal to help each other.

 Julie measures Cameron’s height before settling the kids down for bed after a long Sunday schedule.
 “Our family is constantly on the run.
 Whether is be bee related or sports, we take it all in stride,” Andy said.